What Is The Main Cause Of Melasma?

 This treatment is via laser therapy, intense pulse light or chemical peel and has been proven to help treat melasma.
 Potential side effects may include inflammation, irritation and a burning sensation.

-Glycolic acid (AHA) is used frequently by dermatologies for chemical peeling.
-It induces the top layer of the skin to blister and subsequently peel off.
+Glycolic acid (AHA) is used frequently by aesthetic doctors and dermatologists for chemical peeling.
+It induces the top layer of the skin to peel off and increase the skin cells turnover.
 As the skin sheds, new, unblemished skin will be revealed.
+This is only effective in mild and not complicated melasma.
+It should not be used in darker skin types, especially in tropical countries.

 To regulate skin colouration, here are the few ingredients typically present in topical medical or skincare products to treat melasma.